ramachandran-lab/genee/README.md

 # Optional Input:

-1.Alpha: A tuning parameter determining the type of regularized regression.
+3.alpha: A tuning parameter determining the type of regularized regression.
 Default is alpha = 0.5 which uses the Elastic Net solution.
 More specifically, alpha = 0: Ridge Regression; 0 < alpha < 1: Elastic Net; alpha = 1: LASSO.
 Set alpha = -1 to use the original summary statistics with no regularization or shrinkage.

-2.upper: The number of base pairs downstream of the gene to be included.
+4.upper: The number of base pairs downstream of the gene to be included.
 Default is 50000.

-3.lower: The number of base pairs upstream of the gene to be included.
+5.lower: The number of base pairs upstream of the gene to be included.
 Default is 50000.

-4.prior_weight:	A vector specifying the prior weight for each SNP.
+6.prior_weight:	A vector specifying the prior weight for each SNP.
 Default assumes equal weights by defining prior_weight to be a vector containing 1's.

-5.gene_list:	A list where each element represents a vector containing the indices of all SNPs in one set (e.g., a set could refer to a gene).
+7.gene_list:	A list where each element represents a vector containing the indices of all SNPs in one set (e.g., a set could refer to a gene).
 If it's not provided by user, this will be derived using the hg19 gene list from UCSC browser.

+# Example code:

+genee(summary data, ld)
+genee(summary data, ld, -1)
+genee(summary data, ld, upper=10000, lower=1000)
+genee(summary data, ld, 0.98, gene_list = my_list)
+genee(summary data, ld, alpha = 0, prior_weight = my_prior)

 # Note:
 1. As you may notice, genee doesn't require a gene_list file.
 It can derive genes containing the SNPs according to the boundary that users set up using hg19 gene list.
 However, users can provide the gene_list file for testing arbitrary sets of SNPs.